Standard Functions

 SQRT

-The SQRT function calculates the square root of a given value.
+The SQRT function calculates the square root of a given number.

 Syntax